A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsubsection{Cable Strain Relief}

-Cable strain reliefs are designed to securely fix the actuator connection wires, preventing disconnections during locomotion.
-The wiring is arranged in a daisy-chain configuration in each leg, meaning that instead of running separate wires to each actuator, the wires from the main electronics are routed through the abduction actuator, then the hip actuator, and finally to the knee actuator, forming a series connection.
+Cable strain reliefs secure actuator wires and prevent disconnections during motion.
+Each leg uses a daisy-chain wiring configuration: instead of separate wires to each actuator, wires are routed sequentially through the abduction, hip, and knee actuators from the main electronics.

-The strain relief for the abduction actuator is attached directly to the torso.
-The wires from the main electronics first connect to the abduction actuator, and then they pass through a hole in the abduction cable strain relief, which is rigidly fastened to the torso using fasteners, as shown in Fig. \ref{fig:StrainReliefs}(a, b).
-For the hip actuator, the cable strain relief secures two connections: one from the abduction actuator and another leading to the knee actuator.
-The design details are shown in Fig. \ref{fig:StrainReliefs}(a, d).
-The knee actuator’s cable strain relief fixes only one connection.
-The knee motor driver is housed within the cavity of the hip-to-knee coupling (Fig. \ref{fig:ThermalManagement}(a)).
-The wires are routed through a hole in the coupling, and the knee strain relief is mounted over this hole to securely attach the wire from the hip actuator.
-The design details are shown in Fig. \ref{fig:StrainReliefs}(a, c).
+The abduction actuator’s strain relief is mounted on the torso.
+Wires from the main electronics connect to the abduction actuator and pass through a hole in the strain relief, which is fastened to the torso (Fig.~\ref{fig:StrainReliefs}(a,b)).
+The hip strain relief secures two connections: one from the abduction actuator and another leading to the knee actuator (Fig.~\ref{fig:StrainReliefs}(a,d)).
+The knee strain relief, mounted on the hip-to-knee coupling, secures a single wire from the hip actuator.
+The knee motor driver is housed within the coupling cavity, with wires routed through a hole beneath the strain relief (Fig.~\ref{fig:StrainReliefs}(a,c); Fig.\ref{fig:ThermalManagement}(a)).